Sherry has maintained homes and landscaped yards for 48 years in Southern California. She has collected water-wise succulents for 12 years.

 There are many types of succulents, and the aeonium is a big group.The succulent plant pictured here is an Aeonium arboreum 'atropurpurem.'
 The common name is in question because each nursery seems to have a different name.
 Purple aeonium is one common name.

-My last focus on succulents was in the seventies.
-I was a single mom then, and they were an enjoyment for the householder who could not afford buying plants.
-The next huge interest started about ten years ago when our slope needed a do-over.
+My first focus on succulents was in the seventies.
+I was a single mom then, and they were an enjoyment for the householder who could not afford to buy plants.
+My next period of huge interest started about ten years ago when our slope needed a do-over.

-The internet and published books on the subject of succulents and cactus have made the slope gardening project a very absorbing pursuit.
+Researching the subject of succulents and cactus, both via internet and books, has made the slope gardening project a very absorbing pursuit.
 Pinning down the name of a single plant can be exasperating.
-To do serious shopping for this plant, it is best to go by Aeonium arboreum 'atropurpurem', an easy-care succulent to accent your flowerbeds or grow in pots.
+To do serious shopping for this plant, it is best to go by Aeonium arboreum 'atropurpurem,' an easy-care succulent to accent your flowerbeds or grow in pots.

 The plant gets full sun all day during the winter months when temperatures are between 60 and 80 degrees during the day.
 Occasional night frost does not cause damage.